ABOUT

 photo credit: James Williams III

 Madeleine Cutrona is a visual artist and cultural worker who creates playful sculptures and installations that explore class and economics.
-Her work is informed by coming of age during the Great Recession, navigating debt, labor and inspired by the world she wants to exist.
+Her work is informed by coming of age during the Great Recession, living in times of increased political and economic instability, navigating debt, labor and inspired by the world she wants to exist.
 She studied Anthropology and Studio Art at the University of Rochester where she graduated with honors, and earned her MFA at Maryland Institute College of Art (MICA).

-Madeleine is interested in how artists garner resources, build support, and hone skills to execute their creative visions.
+Madeleine is interested in systems change to help artists garner resources, build support, and hone skills to execute their creative visions.
 She works in the nonprofit arts service sector and consults with artists about fundraising and project management.
-Madeleine is the founder and director of Fits & Starts Project Site, a front yard exhibition site and currently lives and works in Kingston, NY.
+Madeleine is the Founder and Director of Fits & Starts Project Site, a front yard exhibition site and currently lives and works in Kingston, NY.

 ARTIST STATEMENT